MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 1. Export the solution by selecting **Export**.
 The version is incremented by default when exporting.

-1. In the solution containing the model, connection reference, and any other components, update the connection reference to the latest version, matching the custom connector name from previous step.
+1. In the solution that contains the model, connection reference, and any other components, update the connection reference to the latest version.
+Match the custom connector name from step 3.
 In this example, v2 is the latest version.

     To do this, remove the older version of the connection reference from the solution by selecting the name to remove, and then selecting **Remove** > **Remove from this solution**.